Skip to main content

 • How are employees receiving the training?
 Anonymous surveys can help you get their true thoughts.

-• If there are live segments, such as a teacher, are people engaging and asking questions?
+• If there are live segments, such as an instructor-led session, are people engaging and asking questions?

 Make notes of all these sections so you can accurately see what works and what doesn’t.
-If you don’t measure your results and track how the program is being received, you won’t know how to fix any potential issues.
-This wastes both money and time, and can even cost the respect of the employees who have used the program.
+If you don’t measure your results and track how the learning and development program is being received, you won’t know how to fix any potential issues.
+This wastes both money and time, and it can even cost the respect of the employees who have taken the program.

 We recommend having a dedicated person assess the results and regularly update the program to make it stronger.
-Get feedback from both managers and employees, and you’ll have a solid L&D program that’s well equipped for all your training needs.
+Get feedback from both managers and employees to create a solid learning and development program that’s well-equipped for all your training needs.

-Once you’ve rolled out your program, make it a good experience.
+Once you’ve rolled out your L&D program, make it an enjoyable experience.
 Give your employees encouragement and positive reinforcement along the way, especially if it’s a long program.

 This can look like: